 Regulates only large entities or companies

-Many people and companies believe that the Markets in Crypto-Assets Regulation (MiCA) applies only to large financial institutions and companies (crypto-asset service providers or CASPs).
-However, the truth is that MiCA is a regulation that applies to entities and companies of all sizes (small, medium and large), therefore, it ensures that all crypto-asset service providers comply with the different regulatory standards.
+Many people and companies believe that the Markets in Crypto Assets Regulation (MiCA) applies only to large financial institutions and companies (crypto asset service providers or CASPs).
+However, the truth is that MiCA is a regulation that applies to entities and companies of all sizes (small, medium, and large); therefore, it ensures that all crypto asset service providers comply with the different regulatory standards.

 Regulates only entities and companies established in the EU

-Many people and companies assume that the Markets in Crypto-Assets Regulation (MiCA) applies only to financial institutions and companies (crypto-asset service providers) based within the European Union.
+Many people and companies assume that the Markets in Crypto Assets Regulation (MiCA) applies only to financial institutions and companies (crypto asset service providers) based within the European Union.
 However, this is not entirely correct.
 MiCA regulates all providers “operating” within the territory of the European Union, even if they are established in other countries or regions.
 For example, a crypto-asset service provider based in the United States but providing services within the European Union will also be required to comply with this regulation.

 Highly restrictive regulations that prevent innovation

-Some people and companies think that the Markets in Cryptoassets Regulation (MiCA) is a very restrictive regulation, which can hinder technological growth and innovation.
+Some people and companies think that the Markets in Crypto Assets Regulation (MiCA) is a very restrictive regulation, which can hinder technological growth and innovation.
 However, the truth is that this regulation (even though it has high standards) also allows flexibility and adaptation to technological advances, in addition to promoting innovation through a clear legal framework so that companies (that provide these services) can operate efficiently and legally.

 Five myths about the Markets in Cryptoassets Regulation (MiCA)